Our schools, colleges and university are exceptional. I fight for fairer funding for all.

 Getting a first-class education is key to making sure all children have the best possible start in life and opens up opportunities for their future.
 In Chelmsford, 32 of our schools are rated good or outstanding.

 I regularly visit Primary and Secondary Schools and Headteachers across Chelmsford and am always impressed by the hard work of both teachers and pupils.
 I was delighted to attend the official opening of the new Beaulieu Park School in Chelmsford.
 The Primary School welcomed its first cohort of pupils last year.
-The Beaulieu Park School Secondary School will be welcoming it’s first pupils in Year 7 this September.
-This will be the first Through School in Essex.
+The Beaulieu Park School Secondary School welcomed its first pupils in Year 7 this September.
+This is the first Through School in Essex.

 Apprenticeships appeal to those looking for alternatives to university.
 They often take a more practical approach to learning and enable students to earn as they learn.
 By focusing on training for a specific career, young people can learn a trade by actually doing the job.
 Chelmsford College is one of the leading organisations in Essex supporting young people through apprenticeships and work experience.
 Last year 650 people started apprenticeships in Chelmsford.

 Anglia Ruskin Students' Union in Chelmsford have done great work supporting mental health.
-Last year the Student’s Union published it’s “Let’s Be Honest” which raised awareness of student’s mental health and published recommendations for the University to better support students.
+The Student’s Union published it’s “Let’s Be Honest” which raised awareness of student’s mental health and published recommendations for the University to better support students.
 The University have been working closely with the Student’s Union to follow up on these recommendations.

 In 2020, Anglia Ruskin University in Chelmsford will be hosting the British Science Festival.
 This will be the first time that the Science Festival has come to Essex.
 Anglia Ruskin University are working with British Science Association, Essex MPs, Chelmsford City Council, Essex County Council and local businesses to organise this 5-day event.